cxl-micron-reskit/famfs/markdown/vm-configuration.md

     </memory>
   </devices>
 ```
+Notes:
 - path should reference the shared dax device in the hypervisor host
 - alignsize must be specified as 2MiB (or 2048 KiB)
 - size must match the size of the dax device

 ### Test your pmem device

-If you edited the above sections correctly, a miracle will occur and your VM will have
+If you edited the above sections correctly, and updated grub, and rebooted...  a miracle will
-a working pmem device.
+occur and your VM will have a working pmem device.

 ```
 $ ndctl list